LailaSabar/cinema-backend/README.md

 # Connected Car Project - Data Processing (v 1.0)
-After exploring the different data formats of the connected car (tdms, gps, and txt), which were shared on a fileshare in Azure, the first objective was to make these data in a valid format in order to send them to a time series database InfluxDB.
+After exploring the different data formats of the connected car (tdms, gps, and txt), which were shared on a fileshare in Azure, the first objective was to make this data in a valid format in order to send it to a time-series database InfluxDB.
 The idea was to automate the data preprocessing process using Azure function Blob Trigger, which triggers the execution of the script when a new file is sent to the input blob container(or a file is modified), and the python script can process the received data and sends it to InfluxDB.
 To visualize this data we chose Grafana which can easily connect to influxDB, both are installed on an Azure virtual machine, and the solution is hosted on the Nginx web server.
-Below is the architecture of the project:
+Below is the architecture of the project.
 <br/><br/>
 ![Project diagram](https://sensordatamining.blob.core.windows.net/vehicule-data-output-2/Shema2.PNG
  "Project diagram")
  <br/><br/>
  # Project Demonstration

- The first step is the acquisition of data from the connected car, there is 4 types of file extentions tdms files which represent the acceleration data, gps files for tracking gps data, and txt files that contains BUS CAN data with differents variables (ANGLE_VOLANT, REGIME_MOTEUR ...), the duration of every file is 10 minutes.
+The first step is the acquisition of data from the connected car, there are 4 types of file extensions, tdms files which represent the acceleration data, gps files for tracking gps data, and txt files that contain bus can data with differents variables (ANGLE_VOLANT, REGIME_MOTEUR ...), the duration of every file is 10 minutes.
- After acquisition, data is sent to an Azure file share with the name "sdmsharefile", and located in "cssdm" storage account.
+After the acquisition, data is sent to an Azure file share with the name "sdmsharefile", and located in "cssdm" storage account.
    <br/><br/>
  ![fileShare](https://sensordatamining.blob.core.windows.net/vehicule-data-output-2/Capture17.PNG
  "fileShare")
  <br/><br/>
  ## Blob Storage

-  After that, data is sent to a blob storage, we need to do that in order to Aumatically trigger the Azure function when a new file is added.
-For sendint data to the blob trigger we use the az copy function.
-The blob container name is "vehicule-data-input" ans it is located in "sensordatamining" storage account.
+After that, data is sent to blob storage, we need to do that in order to automatically trigger the Azure function when a new file is added.
+For sending data to the blob trigger we use the az copy function.
+The blob container name is "vehicule-data-input" and it is located in "sensordatamining" storage account.
   <br/><br/>
   ![blob](https://sensordatamining.blob.core.windows.net/vehicule-data-output-2/Capture14.PNG
  "blob")